antmicro/d1600e-psu-breakout/README.md

 ## Overview

-This repostitory contains open hardware design files for [Dell D1600E-S0 PSU](https://www.dell.com/en-us/work/shop/dell-power-supply-ac-1600-watt-psu-io/apd/450-ahuc/computer-chassis-components) server breakout board.
+This repository contains open hardware design files for [Dell D1600E-S0 PSU](https://www.dell.com/en-us/work/shop/dell-power-supply-ac-1600-watt-psu-io/apd/450-ahuc/computer-chassis-components) server breakout board.

 The design files were prepared in KiCAD.

 ## Repository structure

 The main repository directory contains KiCAD PCB project files, a LICENSE and README.
-The remaining files are storef in the following directories:
+The remaining files are stored in the following directories:
 - `lib` - contains the component libraries
 - `img` - contains graphics for this README